martinhovorka/rustos/IMPLEMENTATION_STATUS.md

 - ✅ TMR-001 to TMR-010: Timer integration with kernel
 - Status: All 10 requirements implemented

-### 25. Watchdog Timer (WDT-001 to WDT-012) ⏳ IN PROGRESS
+### 25. Watchdog Timer (WDT-001 to WDT-012) ✅ COMPLETE
-- ⏳ WDT-001 to WDT-012: Basic placeholder exists, needs full implementation
+- ✅ WDT-001 to WDT-012: Full implementation with standard/window mode
-- Status: 2/12 implemented (17%) - priority: Should/Could
+- Status: All 12 requirements implemented (100%)

 ### 26. Runtime Diagnostics (DIAG-001 to DIAG-006) ✅ COMPLETE (NEW!)
 - ✅ DIAG-001 to DIAG-006: Task stats, CPU usage, stack monitoring